How to Broil Salmon Recipe

 Great Sides Ideas for Broiled Salmon

-There are many great side dishes that can be served with broiled salmon.
+There are many great side dishes that pair well with broiled salmon.
 Here are a few ideas:

 1. Good salmon can be prepared so many ways so it is not like you are serving the same thing all the time.
 And it is so good and good for you.
 Try to stick to wild caught, as in general it is sustainable I think.